 by Mike Strong, Executive Chairman, EMEA, CBRE

-Peter Bill writes a column for Estates Gazette, the week bible of the property sector, which he edited for 11 years up to 2009.
+Peter Bill writes a column Property Week and formerly for Estates Gazette, the weekly bible of the property sector, which he edited for 11 years up to 2009.
 He also wrote a weekly column for the London Evening Standard City pages on real estate between 2008 and 2015 Peter spent 21 years in the construction industry as a surveyor.
 He worked for Wimpey for 11 years and regional house builder in the West Country and Wales for three years.

 He became a journalist in 1983, joining Contract Journal as a reporter.
 In 1985 Peter joined Building magazine, where he rose to become editor in 1990.
 Peter left Building in 1996 to work at Flemings, the merchant bank.
-He returned to journalism in 1997 to edit Estates Gazette, from where he retired, aged 62, in February 2009.
+He returned to journalism in 1997 to edit Estates Gazette, from where he retired in February 2009.